 My interest in the art form stems back to a street art walking tour I went on in 2014, around London’s east end.
 We saw some great pieces, both unsanctioned (aka illegal) and commissioned, from the likes of Banksy, Roa and Phlegm.

 I definitely want to get back to Barcelona, maybe even later this year – there was so much that I didn’t get to see in this amazing city.
-And I’ve since seen that there are quite a few street art walking tours that you can do there.
-I’ll be booking myself on one of these when I go back.
+And I’ve since found out that there are quite a few street art walking tours that you can do there.
+I’ll definitely be booking myself on one of these when I go back.